davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 #### Listbox list

 Using the `input_list_item` function, we can create the `input_list` function.
 This helper function dynamically generates options based on user-defined input values.
-The parent element is an unordered list (`<ul>`).
-The attribute `role = "listbox"` is required and the attribute `tabindex` will make the element focusable in the input binding.
-The ARIA attribute `aria-labelledby` is added to link the listbox label and the list of options.
-The list of options is generated using `lapply`.
+The parent element is an unordered list (`<ul>`), which has the attribute `role = "listbox"` and the attribute `tabindex = "0"` (this will make the element focusable via the input binding).
+The ARIA attribute `aria-labelledby` is used to link the label and the list of options.
+Each option is generated using the `lapply` function.

 Here is the R code this function.
 Input values are passed down from the main `listbox` function.